lealre/bootcamp-de/01/README.md

 # Day 01

-This Python script calculates the employee's bonus using their salary and a specified bonus amount.
+The objective is to create a simple KPI that calculates the employee's bonus using their salary and a specified bonus amount.

 #### How it works
 ---------------------------